pyca/cryptography/docs/x509/reference.rst

         key embedded in the CSR).
 This data may be used to validate the CSR signature.

+    .. method:: verify()

+        .. versionadded:: 1.3

+        :raises cryptography.exceptions.InvalidSignature: If the signature does
+            not validate.

+        Verifies the CSR signature.

 X.509 Certificate Revocation List Builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~